Julia-Nicolas/julia-nicolas.github.io/_pages/research.md

 ## Research interests

 My research focuses on inequalities in access to healthcare in France, with a particular emphasis on immigrant populations.
-I study how migratory background intersects with social stratification and institutional contexts to shape unequal healthcare access.
-My work primarily relies on quantitative methods and survey data.
+In a first paper, I examined the impact of language barriers on access to different healthcare providers in France.
+In ongoing work, I adopt an intersectional perspective to study inequalities in access to preventive healthcare, relying primarily on quantitative methods.

 ## Working papers